Sun & Earth lays the building blocks of energy efficiency

 Despite the instant recognition people feel when they hear the word, not every product marketed as “green” is what it appears to be.

-Sun & Earth Inc. President Jim Graham hopes to clarify the current phenomenon of “green-sploitation” by providing realistic service in sustainable, energy-efficient building and remodeling.
+Sun & Earth Construction President Jim Graham hopes to clarify the current phenomenon of “green-sploitation” by providing realistic service in sustainable, energy-efficient building and remodeling.

 Since the 1970s, Graham has been on the forefront of green building in southern New Mexico, making sure that clients get exactly what they expect from sustainable living.